Irish Research Council - Funding for Postgraduate Research

 A brief CV with details of the undergraduate degree held or being undertaken and results achieved/expected (applicants should have a minimum of an excellent upper-second-class honours degree in a relevant subject); two pages maximum.

 A summary of the proposed research, to include information about motivation for choosing the subject and institution; two pages maximum.

 A letter of support from the current OR proposed academic sponsor, addressing the candidate’s potential and appropriateness of the course.

-GoAbroad.com - Search engine for Higher Educational Grants available throughout the world - this link should bring you to funding available for study in Ireland
+GoAbroad.com - This is a search engine for Higher Educational Grants available throughout the world - this link should bring you to funding available for study in Ireland.